ashish-nitt/SuryaInterview/Android.md

 ### Constraints

-- You must submit an Android Studio project and a signed APK.
+- You must submit an Android Studio project and a signed APK (a self signed APK is fine).
-- Your code must be written using the Android SDK in Java, targeting KitKat or later.
+- Your code must be written using the Android SDK in Java, targeting API level 22 or later.
 - You may use any libraries of your choice.
 - You must provide instructions on how to build and run your code.